gavinksong/cs162-group/doc/project1.md

 ##### Choosing the next thread to run
 We will modify `next_thread_to_run()` to use `list_max()` instead of `list_pop_front()` to find the next thread to run.
 After being chosen, the thread will be popped off of the ready list with `list_remove()`.

+##### Choosing the next thread to unblock
+Since monitors are implemented with locks, and locks are implemented with semaphores, we only need to implement priority scheduling in `sema_up()`.
+We will use `list_max()` to grab the waiter with the highest priority and unblock it.

+##### Priority donations
+Our implementation of priority donations will be two-fold.
+First, we will maintain a "priority" value for each lock which represents the highest priority of its waiters.
+Then, the effective priority of each thread will simply be the highest priority of its held locks (or the thread's base priority if it is higher).
+We inserted this layer of indirection in order to reduce the amount of uninterrupted computation required for `lock_release()`.

+##### When a thread begins waiting for a lock
+There are only two instances where the priority of a lock will increase:

+- When a thread begins waiting for a lock, and the priority of the lock is less than the priority of the thread.
+- If a thread’s priority has been increased, and it is waiting on a lock whose priority is less than the thread’s updated priority.

+If either of these events increase a lock's priority, then its holder’s priority is also increased if it is less than the priority of the lock.
+This happens to be the only way the second event can occur; a blocked thread's priority cannot change by any other means.
+Thus, all three of these updates may be implemented within `lock_acquire()`.

+##### When a lock is released
+A lock's priority can only decrease when it is released.
+In `lock_release()`, after the lock calls `sema_up()`, we will use `list_max()` to get the highest priority of the waiters and update the lock's priority to that value.
+The priority of the thread that released the lock must also be reset to the maximum priority of any remaining locks it may be holding (or its base priority).
+Since a thread's priority may decrease in this way, we will defensively call `thread_yield()`.

+Note that we do not have to do anything when a thread acquires a lock, other than to add the lock to the holder's `held_locks` list.
+Since the semaphore will unblock the waiter with the highest priority, the next thread to acquire the lock is guaranteed to have a priority greater than or equal to this priority.

 ### Synchronization